bapel/Resume/README.md

 ### City-Building game in Unity (On-Hold)
 - Experiments in procedural generation of large land-masses in Unity inspired by [redblob's Polygon map generator](https://www.redblobgames.com/maps/mapgen4/)
-- Developed a parallel method for generating millions of [poisson points](https://medium.com/@1basudevpatel/faster-poisson-sampling-a76cb9a99825)
+- Developed a parallel algorithm for generating [blue noise](https://medium.com/@1basudevpatel/faster-poisson-sampling-a76cb9a99825)
-- Implemented algorithms for producing terrain features from a Delaunay triangulation of the generated points.
+- Implemented algorithms for producing terrain features using a Delaunay triangulation of the blue noise.
 Ported Mapbox's [delaunator to C#](https://gist.github.com/bapel/c8888e6e7d365d126f454598331b9f19)
-- Implemented a performant debug-renderer to visualize millions of points and lines within the Unity editor using a Mesh and a Geometry shader to draw thick points and lines
+- Implemented a performant debug-renderer to visualize millions of points and lines within the Unity editor using Geometry Shaders to draw thick points and lines
 - Experiments in using Unity-DOTS for generation, simulation, and rendering of the game-world

-## Nov 2016 - Oct 2018: Zynga (Bangalore)
+## Zynga (Bangalore)
-_Senior Software Engineer_
+_Senior Software Engineer (Nov 2016 - Oct 2018)_

 ### Empires and Allies (Unity/C#)
 Empires and allies was a 3d Action-RTS game for Android and iOS.
 I was a lead programmer on features and performance optimizations.